June 1. Today's Birthdays

 He took up his current post in March 2019.

-Nurlan Kylyshbayev (1971) – Chairman of the Committee on Forestry and Wildlife of the Ministry of Energy, Geology, and Natural Resources of Kazakhstan.
+Nurlan Kylyshbayev (1971) – Chairman of the Committee on Forestry and Wildlife of the Ministry of Energy, Geology, and Natural Resources of Kazkahstan.

-Born in Taldykorgan city, he graduated from the Kazakh Agricultural Institute, Konayev Humanitarian Institute.
+Born in Taldykorgan city, he graduated from the Kazakh Agricultural Institute, Kunayev Humanitarian Institute.

 He was appointed to his current post in February 2022.